melharfi/MELHARFI-2D-Game-Engine/README.md

 Showing a tutorial in the first starting off your application for example, or a lot of stuff you can do.

 ### Question 5
-Does this library need me to know programming?
+Does this library need me to know programming

 ### Response 5
 Yes, the library only cares about creating a context of gaming, like initializing the GDI+, parameters of the screen, double buffering and encapsulation of method that let you draw thing on the screen instead of the original stuff a bit hard to figure out.